KitchenAid Dishwasher Reset (Simple & Straightforward Steps)

 Step 2: Let the dishwasher rest for 5-10 minutes to reset

-After pressing the reset buttons successfully, all the lights will flash on the display panel with whirring noise from the machine.
+After pressing the reset buttons successfully, all the lights will flash on the display panel with a whirring noise from the machine.
 Leave the dishwasher untouched for 5-10 minutes to re-compute and run a diagnostic test.
 The process can take more than 10 minutes, so you should wait until no noise comes and no flashlights on the display panel.

 Step 3: Press the drain or cancel button to complete the reset